fizcris/CarND-Advanced-Lane-Lines/README.md

  Be carefull to save the M and Minv matrices in order to `unwarp` the iamge later on.

+Note that the destination lines go above the upper limit of the projected image, that is a technique used to amplify the lines to make the polynomial fit easier.

 ## Notebook output:
 + Warped images of ROI pictures